Jigsaw-Code/outline-sdk/README.md

 Alpha tasks:

-- Add Transport libraries
+- Transport-level libraries
-  - [x] Generic transport client primitives (`StreamDialer`, `PacketListener` and Endpoints)
+  - [x] Add generic transport client primitives (`StreamDialer`, `PacketListener` and Endpoints)
-  - [x] TCP and UDP client implementations
+  - [x] Add TCP and UDP client implementations
-  - [x] Shadowsocks client implementations
+  - [x] Add Shadowsocks client implementations
+  - [x] Use transport libraries in the Outline Client
+  - [x] Use transport libraries in the Outline Server

-- Add Network libraries
+- Network-level libraries
-  - [x] IP Device abstraction
+  - [x] Add IP Device abstraction
-  - [x] Implementation based on go-tun2socks (LWIP)
+  - [x] Add IP Device implementation based on go-tun2socks (LWIP)
-  - [ ] UDP handler to fallback to DNS-over-TCP
+  - [ ] Add UDP handler to fallback to DNS-over-TCP
+  - [ ] Add DelegatePacketProxy

 ### Beta

 The goal of the Beta release is to communicate that the SDK is ready for broader consumption, after we believe the APIs are stable enough and we have all the supporting resources in place (website, documentation, examples, etc

 Beta tasks:

+- Network libraries
+  - [ ] Use network libraries in the Outline Client
+  - [ ] Add extensive testing

+- Serverless transport libraries
+  - [ ] Encrypted DNS
+  - [ ] Packet splitting

+- Proxy transport libraries
+  - [ ] HTTP Connect
+  - [ ] SOCKS5

 - Add Resources
   - [ ] Website